wanirka/kirby-seo/README.md

 # Kirby SEO

-*Require 2.3 beta 2*
+*Requires Kirby 2.3*

 ## Version 0.5

-A serp preview field for the panel.
-Sorry about that the colors in the GIF is wierd:
+A search engine results page (SERP) preview field for the panel.
+Sorry that the colors in the GIF are weird:

 ![](https://raw.githubusercontent.com/jenstornell/kirby-seo/master/preview4.gif)